ArindamNag123/EDA-on-Churn-analysis/README.md

 In the above image green marked are low impactful  and red is high impactful for churns.

+**Bivariate Analysis**
-For further bivariant analysis a function has been created
+For  bivariate analysis a function has been created

 ![image](https://github.com/user-attachments/assets/f66f256c-c34a-4a07-927c-61a7e0c8dae3)